-Many tenants in rental properties live in damp conditions that fall below the governments Decent Homes Standard, often without any prospect of improvement or repair.
+Many tenants in rental properties live in damp conditions that fall below the government's Decent Homes Standard, often without any prospect of improvement or repair.
 If you find yourself in this situation, you will want to know what you can do about it.
-What can you do?
-What should your landlord be doing?
+And what should your landlord be doing?

 It doesn’t need to be this way.
 Landlords can treat most cases of damp in rental properties quickly and cheaply.

 The article provides advice for tenants and landlords, and includes easy tips on preventing mould growth.
 Our aim is to decrease the number of rental properties suffering from damp problems and allow tenants to enjoy better living conditions.

 How to look for damp before you rent a property

 Damp can be a problem in any home and one that can lead to numerous issues.
 Often the problems aren’t found until it’s too late.
 However, there are red flags that you should be looking for when finding a property to rent.

 Five things to look for when checking for damp in a rental property: